umgbhalla/dotfiles/README.md

 - [Time Out Of Sync](#time-out-of-sync)

 #### Mirrorlist <a name="mirrorlist"></a>
+> This section isn't very relevant anymore since Arch automatically runs Reflector now, but
+> I'm keeping it here for consistency and for future reference.
 Sometimes downloading and installing packages takes longer than necessary because the package manager is looking through outdated (out of sync) mirrors or geographically far away ones.
 While there are many ways to organize the order in which mirrors are tried, I usually use `Reflector` because it is fast and works very well.
 ```
 sudo pacman -S reflector
 sudo reflector --latest 50 --sort rate --save /etc/pacman.d/mirrorlist
 ```
-See the [Reflector site](https://xyne.archlinux.ca/projects/reflector/) for additional options and fine-tuning settings.
+See the [Reflector site](https://xyne.archlinux.ca/projects/reflector) for additional options and fine-tuning settings.

 #### Touchpad settings <a name="touchpad-settings"></a>
 By default, most linux distros disable natural scrolling and disable touchpad tapping.
 I personally find this very irritating.
 To change touchpad settings, `sudo vim /etc/X11/xorg.conf.d/30-touchpad.conf` and add the following configuration:
 ```
 Section "InputClass"
 	Identifier "touchpad"